Vitiligo: Skin Pigment Loss and Treatment

-Vitiligo is a skin disorder in which melanocytes are destroyed.
-These are the skin cells which make a brown pigment called melanin that colors our skin.
-Without melanocytes, skin pigment can't be made.
-The pigment is characteristically lost in patches, producing a mottled appearance.
-The patches may enlarge over time and produce a mottled appearance.
+Vitiligo is a skin disorder in which cells called melanocytes are destroyed.
+The cells make melanin, the brown pigment that colors our skin.
+Without melanocytes, pigment can't be made.
+People with vitiligo often have irregularly-shaped patches of depigmented skin.
+The patches frequently enlarge over time and produce a mottled appearance.

-I've had vitiligo on my hands and forearms for several years.
-Since I have pale skin, the white patches are most noticeable in summer when the rest of my skin tans.
-At other times of year the pigment loss is not a big problem.
-For people with darker skin or for people who have vitiligo in a more visible place, such as the face, the vitiligo may be much more problematic.
-The darker the skin, the more obvious the contrast between the light patches and the dark skin.
+I've had vitiligo patches on my hands and forearms for several years.
+Since I have pale skin, the white areas are most noticeable in summer when the rest of my skin tans.
+At other times of the year, the pigment loss is not a big problem.
+For people with darker skin or for people who have lost pigment in a more visible place, such as the face, the disorder may be much more problematic.
+The darker the skin, the more obvious the contrast between light patches and pigmented areas.

-The cause of the melanocyte destruction in vitiligo isn't known for certain, but it may be due to an autoimmune problem.
+The cause of the melanocyte destruction in vitiligo isn't known for certain, but most researchers think that it arises due to an autoimmune problem.
 Our immune system normally destroys bacteria and viruses.
-In an autoimmune disease the immune system mistakenly attacks the body's own cells.
-It's thought that in vitiligo the immune system destroys melanocytes in parts of the skin, causing a loss of pigment.
+In an autoimmune disease, the system mistakenly attacks the body's own cells.

 Types of Vitiligo

-Focal and segmental vitiligo don't spread, but generalized vitiligo often does.
-The loss of pigment may take place very slowly over a number of years or it may be more rapid.
-The depigmentation tends to first develop as small spots on areas exposed to sunlight, especially the face, lips, arms and hands.
+Depigmentation tends to first develop as small spots on areas exposed to sunlight, especially the face, lips, arms, and hands.
 It may be particularly noticeable around openings in the skin, such as the lips and the eyes.
 The spots may enlarge over time.
 New spots sometimes develop in areas that aren't normally exposed to the sun.
 The depigmented patches may be paler than the surrounding skin or may be completely white.
 The patches are flat and feel normal to the touch.
 They also have normal sensation.

 A doctor should be visited to check that light patches on the skin are vitiligo and not a symptom of another disorder, such as a yeast infection of the skin.
 Vitiligo is easiest to treat when it's in its beginning stages, so this is another reason to visit a doctor soon after depigmentation begins.

-People with vitiligo may be healthy, apart from their depigmented skin patches.
-However, some have one or more autoimmune diseases.
-The most widely accepted theory for the origin of vitiligo is that it arises due to an autoimmune problem in which the immune system destroys or damages melanocytes.
-People with vitiligo may have another autoimmune disease as well, such as hyperthyroidism, a condition in which the thyroid gland is overactive, alopecia areata, a disorder in which hair is lost, or pernicious anemia, a disease in which the intestine cannot absorb enough vitamin B12 from food.
+People with vitiligo are often healthy, apart from their depigmented skin patches.
+Some have a previously diagnosed autoimmune disease, however.
+The most widely accepted theory for the origin of vitiligo is that it arises due to an autoimmune problem in which the immune system destroys melanocytes.
+People with the condition may have another autoimmune disorder as well, such as hyperthyroidism, a condition in which the thyroid gland is overactive, alopecia areata, a disorder in which hair is lost, or pernicious anemia, a disease in which the intestine cannot absorb enough vitamin B12 from food.

 There seems to be an inherited component in some forms of vitiligo, since it sometimes runs in families.
-Genes have been identified that are believed to play a role in making a person susceptible to loss of skin pigment.
+Certain genes are believed to make a person susceptible to loss of skin pigment.

 Vitiligo is physically painless but may cause a lot of emotional turmoil.
-People may be very self conscious about their pigment loss and their appearance.
-For some people the appearance of depigmented patches is a life-changing event.
-It may be an especially difficult condition for people with darker skin because the depigmented areas may be very obvious.
-In addition, people may feel that they are losing their identity by losing their pigment.
-Another problem for vitiligo patients is that they may be treated badly because of their appearance.
+People with the disorder may be very self conscious about their appearance.
+For some people, the appearance of depigmented patches is a life-changing event.
+It may be an especially difficult condition for those with darker skin because the depigmented areas may be very obvious.
+The pigment loss may cause people to feel that they are losing their identity.
+In addition, people may be treated badly because of their appearance.

-There is another way in which vitiligo may affect someone in addition to being embarrassing, depressing or isolating.
+There is another way in which vitiligo may affect someone in addition to being embarrassing, depressing, or isolating.
 Melanin in skin gives us some protection from ultraviolet light in sunlight.
-Since the depigmented patches in vitiligo lack melanin, it's extremely important that a person covers them with sunscreen to help prevent a sunburn and skin cancer.
+Since depigmented patches lack melanin, it's extremely important that a person covers them with sunscreen to help prevent a sunburn and skin cancer.

 There is no cure for vitiligo, but there are ways to improve the appearance of the skin.
 Very occasionally pigment returns to pale areas without any treatment.
-If the pigment doesn't return, however, a person has the choice of living with the missing pigment and using sunscreen carefully, disguising the light areas (a method which may still require the application of sunscreen), using techniques to encourage pigment to reappear or removing the remaining pigment from the skin so that all of the skin has the same color.
+If the pigment doesn't return, however, a person has the choice of living with the missing pigment, covering the light areas with clothing, makeup or camouflage creams, using techniques to encourage pigment to reappear, or removing the remaining pigment from the skin so that all of the skin has the same color.

-Whatever method is chosen, the treatment should be discussed in detail with a doctor.
+Possible treatments should be discussed with a doctor.
 This is especially important in the case of treatments that are designed to stimulate pigment reappearance or to remove pigment, since these may have serious side effects.
-Another factor to consider is that vitiligo treatments may well eliminate white spots, but more depigmented patches may appear in the future.
+Another factor to consider is that while vitiligo treatments may eliminate white spots, more depigmented patches may appear in the future.
 This means that a treatment may need to be repeated.

 Using Makeup to Cover Vitiligo

 Vitiligo treatments must be prescribed by a doctor.
-The doctor will know about the effectiveness and risks of different treatments.
-He or she will also know about any new developments in vitiligo treatment.
+The doctor will know about the effectiveness, risks, and availability of different treatments.
 The descriptions below are given for general interest.

 One type of treatment for restoring pigment that may be prescribed is the use of a topical corticosteroid cream.
 A "topical" cream is one that is used on the skin.
 A corticosteroid cream may encourage pigment to reappear, although several months of treatment may be needed in order for the cream to work.
 The cream does have side effects.
 It may cause the skin to become thinner and may also cause skin striae to appear.
 Striae are irregular areas of skin that look like stripes or lines.
 They're sometimes known as stretch marks.

 An immunomodulator cream may also restore pigment.
 This cream can suppress the action of the immune system in the skin.
 It may work where corticosteroids aren't tolerated.
-However, modifying the activity of the immune system can be a risky activity, so a doctor's instructions should be followed carefully.
+Modifying the activity of the immune system can sometimes be a risky activity, so a doctor's instructions should be followed carefully.

-There is a serious concern with PUVA treatment.
-Shining ultraviolet light on skin increases the risk of skin cancer, just as it does if we go out into the sun without wearing sunscreen.
+There is a serious concern associated with PUVA treatment.
+Shining ultraviolet light on skin increases the risk of skin cancer, just as it does when we are exposed to sunlight without wearing sunscreen.
 Multiple PUVA treatments increase the risk of cancer development.
 There's also a risk that the treatment will cause too much pigment to appear, or hyperpigmentation, resulting in darker than normal areas on the skin.
 These dark patches are usually temporary, however.
 Psoralen treatment may also lead to sunburn, so it's important to limit exposure to the sun after a treatment and to wear sunglasses.
-In addition, ingesting psoralen can cause unpleasant side effects such as stomach upset and nausea.
+Another problem is that ingesting psoralen can cause unpleasant side effects, such as stomach upset and nausea.

 Narrowband UVB Light